gitlabhq/omnibus-gitlab/doc/docker/README.md

 Every time you execute a `docker run` command you need to provide the GITLAB_OMNIBUS_CONFIG option, the content of GITLAB_OMNIBUS_CONFIG is not preserved between subsequent runs.

+There are also environment variables to configure a limited section of GitLab the application, these are documented in the [environment variables section of the GitLab documentation](http://doc.gitlab.com/ce/administration/environment_variables.html).

 ## Diagnose potential problems

 Read container logs: